 If a student has been approved for graduation and a degree has been posted to their record (approximately twelve-fifteen weeks after the end of the semester in which the student graduates), the student can order a degree verification.
 Degree verifications display the degree completed without GPA, course titles or grades and can only be issued once all grades have been posted.

-Many offices are involved in facilitating the degree awarding process, taking several weeks after the last day of the semester/session to process in full, and therefore the Office of the Registrar is unable to expedite or rush degree verification letters before all students graduating that semester/session are officially awarded.
-The Office of the Registrar promptly processes degree verification letters after all campus offices have worked together to degree awarded students.
+Many offices are involved in facilitating the degree awarding process, taking several weeks after the last day of the semester/session to process the degree in full, and therefore the Office of the Registrar is unable to expedite or rush degree verification letters before all students graduating that semester/session are officially awarded.
+The Office of the Registrar promptly processes degree verification letters after all campus offices have worked together award degrees.